-It was expected that the 21st century would be a century of peace along with technological advancement and globalization.
-But unfortunately, this century witnessed huge destruction to humanity caused by violence such as warfare, ethnic and racial violence, massacres, prejudice, and discrimination.
-As a result, uncontrolled anger causes the disintegration of intimate relationships and the prevalence of sexual, emotional, and physical abuses.
-Indeed anger has prevailed worldwide.
-In this review, we focused on the current wave of terrorism in swat valley in Northwest Frontier Province (NWFP) of Pakistan.
+Let’s talk about terrorism in Swat valley.
+It was expected that the 21st century would be a century of peace, along with technological advancement and globalization.
+But unfortunately, this century witnessed huge destruction to humanity caused by violence, such as warfare, ethnic and racial violence, massacres, prejudice, and discrimination.
+As a result, uncontrolled anger causes the disintegration of intimate relationships and the prevalence of sexual, emotional, and physical abuse.
+Indeed, anger has prevailed worldwide.
+In this review, we focused on the current wave of terrorism in the Swat valley in the Northwest Frontier Province (NWFP) of Pakistan.

-Terrorism in Swat Valley and Psychological Emergency
+Terrorism in Swat Valley and a Psychological Crisis

-This article from Islamabad ISB Rehab Clinic IRC aims to explore the consequences of persistent terrorism in swat valley contributed by the war against terrorism particularly in reference to psychological trauma in the district of Swat.
-Psychological trauma is defined as an enduring Pakistan that has witnessed an increment in violence during terrorism in swat valley for the last 3 years.
+This article from Islamabad ISB Rehab Clinic IRC aims to explore the consequences of persistent terrorism in the Swat Valley contributed by the war against terrorism, particularly in reference to psychological trauma in the district of Swat.
+Psychological trauma is defined as an enduring Pakistan that has witnessed an increment in violence during terrorism in the Swat valley for the last 3 years.
 In this regard, the data from conflict management reports more suicide attacks in these 3 years.
-The mortality rate among civilians, insurgents, and armed forces is also increasing particularly in the District of Swat.
+The mortality rate among civilians, insurgents, and armed forces is also increasing, particularly in the District of Swat.

 Another part of this intervention is Critical Incident Stress Debriefing (CISD).
 It can be helpful in the prevention of PTSD by enhancing the interconnection of neural networks.
-More on, Forward Psychiatry is essential for battle stress to enhance the capability of soldiers to achieve military goals.
-Similarly, it would be more friendly and effective for the civilian and it should be run by a civilian mental health professionals.
+Psychiatry is essential for battle stress to enhance the capability of soldiers to achieve military goals.
+Similarly, it would be more friendly and effective for the civilians, and it should be run by a civilian mental health professional.

-For system-based intervention, it is required to have collaboration among different governmental agencies, religious support groups, community-based organizations, and non-governmental organizations.
-So, a model of evidence-based interventions has developed in accord with international standards.
-The model includes community, families, and ulema (religious leaders) as different agencies under the umbrella, to provide information and awareness, and provision of immediate psychological first aid.
+For system-based intervention, it is necessary to have collaboration among different governmental agencies, religious support groups, community-based organizations, and non-governmental organizations.
+So, a model of evidence-based interventions has developed in accordance with international standards.
+The model includes the community, families, and Ullema (religious leaders) as separate agencies working together to provide information and awareness, as well as immediate psychological first aid.

 Consequently, still, health care lacks any proposed interventions.
 There is no plan to provide psychological trauma services neither security forces have any kind of such interventions.
 It is an immediate need for health care providers and policymakers to seriously consider the need or availability of interventions.
 It also required a focal organization for managing human resource development and monitoring for adequate provision of services.